 Lunch is an important and special part of our day.

 It is a time for us to gather together as a community.
 We model lunch times on family style eating and create meal arrangements which foster a sense of collaboration and social responsibility.
 Children sit in mixed age group tables.
 They use crockery and cutlery.

 Adults who work within the school regularly eat with the children, offering an ideal opportunity for role models and coaches to have informal contact with pupils.

-Our meals are cooked on site by our chef Rebecca who is part of Dolce Dining.
+Our meals are cooked on site by our chef.
 Allergies and dietary requirements can all be catered for.

-School meals are free to children in Reception, Year 1 and Year 2 via Government funding.
+School meals are free to children in Reception, Year 1 and Year 2 via Government funding and for the academic year 23-24 all of KS2.
 As much as possible we encourage children to eat school meals to encourage them to try different foods and explore new flavours.
 However, if you prefer, you can also provide your child with a packed lunch.

 Hope School: a Nut Free Zone.

 Please help us to keep the school a nut free zone, as we have a number of people who have severe allergies to nuts and sesame seeds.
-Please do not send you child to school with peanut butter or Nutella sandwiches.
+Please do not send your child to school with peanut butter or Nutella sandwiches.
 When families provide confectionery or cakes to celebrate birthdays, please make sure you do not send in sweets or chocolates or cakes with nuts in.

 To help children with food allergies and for families to know what their child has eaten, we ask children not to share their packed lunches.